Introduction

 In those cases, a local representative may act under a properly drafted power of attorney.
 When the representative will handle CPF-related matters, the power of attorney should generally include specific authority for:

-• representation before the Receita Federal;
+- representation before the Receita Federal;

-• CPF enrollment and updates;
+- CPF registration and updates;

-• receipt and execution of tax and cadastral documents;
+- receipt and execution of tax and cadastral documents;

-• communications with Brazilian authorities.
+- communications with Brazilian authorities.

 Depending on the country of issuance and intended use in Brazil, the power of attorney may also require apostille under the Hague Convention, consular legalization, sworn translation into Portuguese and formal acceptance procedures before Brazilian institutions.